san27gil/san27gil/README.md

 ## Hi there, I'm Santi Gil 👋

-### I'm a investor, coder and passionated about both economy and computer science!
+### I'm an investor, coder and passionated about both economy and computer science!
 I'm a BBA graduated and {}.
 Before that I was in the financial sector, working on both front and back office in companies such as Banco Santander or BBVA.

 <a href="https://www.linkedin.com/in/santigilmos/">